Kranthi-Rekha/product/README.md

 To deploy the application to a cloud environment, follow the specific deployment instructions for the chosen cloud provider.
 Ensure to update the database connection settings accordingly.

-Troubleshooting
-Database Connection Issues: Verify your database credentials and URL in application.properties.
-Application Errors: Check application logs for detailed error messages.
-Testing Failures: Ensure that the test database is correctly set up and that all necessary data is seeded.
-Contributing
-Feel free to contribute by submitting issues, pull requests, or suggesting improvements.

 This README.md file provides a comprehensive guide for setting up, running, and testing the application.
-Adjust the configuration details according to your environment and
+Adjust the configuration details according to your environment and requirements.